Medically reviewed by Drugs.com. Last updated on Apr 11, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of artemether and lumefantrine combination in children.
-However, safety and efficacy have not been established in children weighing less than 5 kilograms (11 pounds).
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of artemether and lumefantrine combination in children 2 months of age and older weighing 5 kilograms (kg) or more.
+However, safety and efficacy have not been established in children younger than 2 months of age weighing less than 5 kg.

 Appropriate studies on the relationship of age to the effects of artemether and lumefantrine combination have not been performed in the geriatric population.
 However, geriatric-specific problems that would limit the usefulness of this medication in the elderly are not expected.